-HHP 45 CO-ED FLAG FOOTBALL 0.5-2 Units
+HHP 45 CO-ED FLAG FOOTBALL

-This course is designed to introduce the necessary skills and knowledge to participate in recreational flag football.
+Designed to introduce the necessary skills and knowledge to participate in recreational flag football.
 Instruction of rules along with drills to improve the student's skill level.
 May be repeated three times.

-HHP 46 INDOOR SPORT CLIMBING 0.5-1.5 Units
+HHP 46 INDOOR SPORT CLIMBING

 An introduction to rock climbing using an indoor climbing wall.
 Instruction and practice in belaying, climbing technique, strength training, flexibility, and injury prevention.
-Includes discussion of gear, anchors, rappelling, and safety.
+Includes discussion of gear, anchors, rappelling. and safety.
 May be repeated three times.